 You can use the same all-purpose cleaner we used in the kitchen for all surfaces in the bath, it even works on glass.
 However, I recently came across the following glass cleaner recipe and it works wonders on my bathroom mirrors.

-Now this is going to sound odd, but I clean the shower/tub and toilets just about the same way as I clean the oven.
-Sprinkle baking soda, spray with vinegar-based homemade spray, wait a few hours and scrub, scrub, scrub.
-If you’re not seeing enough bubbles, just spray straight vinegar on the baking soda.
-Once it is clean to my liking, I rinse it all away then spray another layer of cleaner and wipe down with a dry cloth to shine.
+I clean the shower/tub and toilets just about the same way as I clean the oven.
+Sprinkle baking soda, spray with vinegar-based homemade spray, wait a few hours, and scrub, scrub.
+If you do not see enough bubbles, spray straight vinegar on the baking soda.
+Once it is clean to my liking, I rinse it all away, then spray another layer of cleaner and wipe it down with a dry cloth to shine.